 You want to hear the big kahunas.
 The “alligator in the sewers; sentient rat king” stories.
 Well, hold onto your hat, because here they are.
 These are four of the wildest pest infestations ever heard of in our great city.
-Sorry if you get itchy reading these.
+Warning: may cause itching and sleeplessness.

 Entire stores were forced to close.
 People avoided movie theaters for fear of being eaten alive while trying to enjoy their escapism.
 No one was safe; even the upstate Bloomington’s reported bedbugs, and Google’s New York headquarters was forced to admit to an infestation after an employee voiced his frustrations on social media.